Joseph Wambaugh: Themes

 Wambaugh's perspective on police work led to his first novel, The New Centurions, which was published early in 1971 to critical acclaim and popular success, while Wambaugh was still a detective.
 He later quipped that suspects would ask for his autograph.

 Soon turning to writing full time, Wambaugh was prolific and popular starting in the 1970s.
 He mixed writing novels (The Blue Knight, The Choirboys, The Black Marble) with nonfiction accounts of crime and detection (true crime): The Onion Field.
 His later books included The Glitter Dome (a TV-movie adaptation that starred James Garner and John Lithgow), The Delta Star, and Lines and Shadows.

 In contrast to conventionally heroic fictional policemen, Wambaugh brought a gritty texture to his flawed police characters.
 Beginning with The Choirboys, Wambaugh changed his approach and began to use dark humor and outrageous incidents to emphasize the psychological peril inherent in modern urban police work.
 Many characters are referenced by often unflattering nicknames rather than given names, while other characters are given whimsical names to paint an immediate word portrait for the reader.
 Wambaugh became sharply critical of the command structure of the LAPD and individuals within it, and later, of the city government as well.
-The character Deputy Chief Digby Bates in The Black Marble, for example, is likely a thinly veiled lampoon of Chief Daryl Gates.

 Beginning with The Black Marble in 1977, Wambaugh devoted at least half of a narrative to satirical observations of the mores and extravagances of the Southern California "rich and famous" lifestyle.
 The Black Marble parodied dog shows and the fading lifestyle of "old" Pasadena, but not entirely unsympathetically.
 The Glitter Dome explored the pornographic film industry, The Delta Star delved into the politics and intrigue of the Nobel Prize and scientific research, and The Secrets of Harry Bright savaged the Palm Springs lifestyle of wealthy people with second homes, inclinations to drugs and drinking, and restricted country clubs.
 The Secrets... was also a rather grim testimony to how fathers coped with the loss of a child.
 With The Golden Orange, set in Orange County; Finnegan's Week, set in San Diego; and Floaters, set in San Diego within the events of the America's Cup yacht racing, Wambaugh broadened the scope of his observations.
 He was a sharp observer of locations where he lived as a current celebrity himself.